LinuxChristian/pdr-script/README.md

 # pdr-script

-This collection of scripts parse the PDR facebook page producing a kml file.
-This file is easy to import into google maps or any GIS software.
+Postnummer Danmark Rundt (PDR) is a Danish drinking game where you have to drink a beer in all Danish zip codes (postnummer).

+This repo is a collection of scripts to parse the PDR facebook page and maintain the current score of the game.
+The scripts generate a static HTML page and a client-side leaflet map to show the spatial drunkenness of each participant.
+It is unfortunately highly tailored to the current infrastructure and would be difficult to deploy else where.

+A live demo of the game is available here: www.fredborg-braedstrup.dk/PDR

 # Usage
 * Become admin on the facebook page